-Procedural Requirements for Complying with Title IX
+Procedural Requirements for Complying With Title IX — Title IX Legal Manual

 The procedures outlined in this chapter are based on those provided in the Title IX common rule 65 F.R.
 52867 (§§ __.110 - __.140).
 The procedural requirements discussed in this chapter are also codified in the Department of Education Title IX implementing regulations, 34 C.F.R. § 106.4 - 106.9.
 Where the Title IX common rule differs from the Department of Education regulation, we have so noted.93

 An applicant for or recipient of federal financial assistance must submit a written assurance to the funding agency that it will operate all of its education programs or activities in compliance with Title IX and the Title IX implementing regulations.
 The assurance must be provided either at the application stage or the award stage.94 It is important to note that by regulation this assurance must contain language that commits the applicant or recipient to undertake whatever remedial action is necessary to eliminate any existing sex discrimination or to eliminate the effects of past discrimination –- whether that discrimination occurred prior to or subsequent to the submission of the assurance.

 Generally, the assurance obligates the applicant or recipient to comply with Title IX for the period during which the federal funding is extended.
 However, with respect to real property provided to operate an education program or activity, the assurance obligates the recipient (or a subsequent transferee) for the period during which the real property is used to provide an education program or activity.
 Likewise, if the federal funding consists of personal property such as computers, copiers, etc., the assurance remains in effect for the entire time the recipient retains ownership or possession of the property.